Chromos-Def/my-youtube-dl-scripts/README.md

 # Guide on how to use
 - First you will copy the url to what you want to convert.
 - Second just double click one of the scripts below depending upon your needs.
-- **1-Convert-To-AUDIO-MP3.bat** will convert to the highest quality available in .mp3 format.
+- **Convert-To-AUDIO-MP3.bat** will convert to the highest quality available in .mp3 format.
-- **1-Convert-To-VIDEO-MKV.bat** will convert to the highest quality available in .mkv format.
+- **Convert-To-VIDEO-MKV.bat** will convert to the highest quality available in .mkv format.
-- **1-Convert-To-VIDEO-MP4.bat** will convert to the highest quality available in .mp4 format.
+- **Convert-To-VIDEO-MP4.bat** will convert to the highest quality available in .mp4 format.

 That is all there is to it, short, simple and to the point.

-**NOTE:** If youtube-dl ever shouts at you about it being out of date, just run **0-Update.bat** and it will automatically update it.

 # A list of sites available to use with youtube-dl
 https://github.com/ytdl-org/youtube-dl/blob/master/docs/supportedsites.md